Joebaho/Joebaho-Cloud-Platform/docs/vpc-flow-logs-on-aws.md

 ![alt text](assets/images/vpc-flow-logs-on-aws/flowlogs2.jpg)

 At the end we have declare the format of the ouptput of the logs.
-Either we can customize it oe use the AWS default format
+Either we can customize it to use the AWS default format

 ![alt text](assets/images/vpc-flow-logs-on-aws/flowlogs3.jpg)